Published books authored by Northeastern faculty.

 D’Amore-McKim professors offer framework for digitally transforming businesses

 Four professors in the D’Amore-McKim School of Business—Koen Pauwels, Zeynep Aksehirli, Yakov Bart and Kwong Chan—have published “Break the Wall: Democratize Digital In Your Business,” which examines issues facing businesses undergoing digital transformation.
 The authors have identified a fundamental problem: that “many [organizations] take a very narrow view” toward digital transformation, Pauwels writes in a LinkedIn post, while their “leaders recognize the tidal wave of digital change, with the C-Suite… focused on much larger issues.”
 To combat this differential, the authors propose a “Nested Adaptive Framework to work through digital transformation tasks at each level in the organization.”

 Emily Nusbaum and Jessica Nina Lester (Indiana University) have won the American Educational Studies Association 2022 award for their recent co-edited book, “Centering Diverse Bodyminds in Critical Qualitative Inquiry.”
 The editors approach “disability embodiment and the lived experience of disability [as] potential sources of method and methodological advancement.”

 Mexican axolotls are capable of regenerating “amputated limbs and injured body parts,” and their study is valuable to both stem cell and regeneration research.
 From “Salamanders: Methods and Protocols”, this book chapter by professor James Monaghan and PhD.
 Anastasia Yandulskaya presents the conditions for raising lab-healthy axolotls, how to breed them, and how to maintain their environment.
-Read this book chapter, “Establishing a New Research Axolotl Colony,” here.
+Read this book chapter, “Establishing a New Research Axolotl Colony,” at the publisher’s page.